conel/moodle-1.9/README.md

 There's a Word and Excel document.
 Also a text file so changes are searchable in GitHub.

 ## Scheduled Tasks
-Nine scheduled tasks have been set up.
+Nine scheduled tasks have been set up:
 * Moodle BKSB Sync (disabled)
 * Moodle LDAP Import
 * Moodle Enrolments Sync